mominarzan/FoodblogWebsite/README.md

-## Quick-Bites
+## DesiHotelHouse

-1) Built web app for local restaurants, café and dessert shops to give them an online presence.
+1) Built web app for local restaurants, café and dessert shops to give them an online presence in your locality.
-2) Implemented User Authentication, Authorization, RESTful CRUD functionality, Database and Responsive Layout.
+2) Implemented User Authentication, Authorization, RESTful CRUD functionality, Database and Responsive Layout(can be easy )

 ## Built with

 > Node.js
+> Passport.js
 > Express
+> Mongoose
 > MongoDB
+> Fash
 > CSS GRID
+> HTML/JAVASCRIPT
 > EJS

 ## Features